Cognio-so/DruidX-Enterprise/backend/Orchestrator/orchestrator.md

     <input name="is_image">Boolean flag - Route to Image node ONLY if BOTH: (1) this flag is true AND (2) query contains EXPLICIT generation/editing ACTION verbs (generate, create, make, draw, edit, modify, etc.) AND (3) query is NOT asking for prompt generation/writing.
 This flag is REQUIRED for BOTH generation AND editing.
 If query asks FOR a prompt (e.g., "give a prompt for...", "create a prompt for...", "write a prompt for..."), route to SimpleLLM even if this flag is true and query contains action verbs like "create" or "generate".</input>
     <input name="is_video">Boolean flag - Route to Video node ONLY if BOTH: (1) this flag is true AND (2) query is video generation/editing related.
 This flag is REQUIRED for BOTH generation AND editing.
 If false, route to SimpleLLM.</input>
     <input name="uploaded_images">List of uploaded images in session.
 If images are uploaded AND query contains explicit editing action verbs AND is_image flag is true → Route to Image node (NOT RAG).
 If is_image is false, route to RAG for analysis or SimpleLLM.</input>
+    <input name="new_uploaded_docs">List of newly uploaded documents with file types (e.g., [{"file_type": "pdf"}, {"file_type": "image"}]).
+When documents are present, strongly consider routing to RAG for analysis unless the query is clearly for image editing (with explicit action verbs AND is_image=true) or other specialized tasks.
+Document types include: pdf, docx, txt, xlsx, csv, image, etc.</input>
   </inputs_provided>
 </system_prompt>